-This statement responds to the Statement of Expectations issued by the Minister for Skills and Training to the Commissioner of Jobs and Skills Australia on 20 June 2024.
+This statement responds to the Statement of Expectations issued by the Minister for Skills and Training to the Commissioner of Jobs and Skills Australia in March 2025.

 Immediate priorities

 JSA has devoted significant effort to establishing ongoing and time limited engagement mechanisms to build and enhance key stakeholder relationships.
 These mechanisms are outlined in JSA's Engagement and outreach strategy and are elaborated below.